Please be sure to check out the absolute best reference on AK rifles which covers this subject in amazing detail: Avtomats In Action AK 74 Variants

 understand it.

-There are also 4 main variants of the AK74 pattern rifle:
+There are also 4 main physical variants of the AK74 pattern rifle:

 AKS74U (AKSU) (Commonly called